-If you can not find the answers you need her please fell top contact our Admissions team directly.
+If you can not find the answers you need here please contact our Admissions team directly.

 - How many students are enrolled at Seisen?